JMSBornot/High-Dimensional-Source-MEG-FC/README.md

 # High-Dimensional-Source-MEG-FC

 These scripts and functions are a template.
 Some code is designed to run using a parallel cluster in Matlab (parfor).
 Frequently, analysis are run for all the subjects automatically.
-However, variables should be modify to reflect your directory path accordingly, and also your other information associated with your particular analyses.
+However, variables should be modify to reflect your directory path accordingly, and other information associated with particular analyses.

 NOTE: Requires SPM12 toolbox.
 We are not responsible for the use of this code.
 Users will have to modify it to their particular interests.